GDG-BIT/.github/profile/Contribution Guide.md

 3. Create a Pull Request by clicking the "New Pull Request" button.

-4. In the pull request description, provide a brief summary of your contribution.
+4. In the pull request description, provide a summary of your contribution.

 5. Submit the Pull Request.

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
 Thank you for contributing to Hacktoberfest'23 Contributors!
 Your contributions are greatly appreciated.